Premier League plans June 17 restart after 100-day shutdown - WHIZ News

 “Positive to see further steps on the return of football today,” Culture Secretary Oliver Dowden tweeted.
 “We are still working on govt guidance before we green light sports’ return.”

-It’s still unclear where games will be played when the league resumes.
+Resuming the league has been keenly awaited at Liverpool, which is 25 points clear with nine games remaining in the quest to end a 30-year title drought.

+It’s still unclear if Liverpool will have a chance to clinch the trophy at Anfield, which is in a busy residential area.
 Police have said only neutral venues should be used over concerns fans would congregate outside, but that plan was opposed by the 20 clubs.

+The clubs did agree during Thursday’s conference call on a reworking of the usual schedule.

+Saturdays will see an additional late game start at 8 p.m. after fixtures at 12:30 p.m., 3 p.m. and 5:30 p.m.
+There will be a new early and late slot on Sundays of 12 p.m. and 7 p.m. between the usual 2 p.m. and 4:30 p.m. kickoffs.
+The Friday and Monday night games will be at usual at 8 p.m.
+Midweek rounds will now see an earlier set of games at 6 p.m. followed by 8 p.m. kickoffs.

 The Premier League agreed to a government request for all remaining 92 fixtures to be aired live in Britain.
 Only 200 of the 380 games each season are normally broadcast live domestically while all are available to view internationally.